Germany accuses Russia, China of stalling over North Korea fuel sanctions

 “Despite numerous attempts - the issue has been on the agenda for no less than three years - to find an agreement on a conversion rate, Russia and China have been stalling the process,” German U.N.
 Ambassador Christoph Heusgen, chairman of the sanctions committee, told reporters.

-The Russian and Chinese missions to the United Nations did not immediately respond to a request for comment.
+The Russian mission to the United Nations did not immediately respond to a request for comment.

+A spokesperson for China’s U.N. mission said the U.N. resolution imposing the refined petroleum cap does not specify what unit of measurement should be used and that negotiations on a conversion rate involve “complicated technical issues” and “it’s normal that relevant parties have differences.”

+The spokesperson accused Germany of misusing its position as chair of the sanctions committee “by continuously interrupting the ongoing in-depth exchange among relevant parties on this issue”, adding that such moves “will never bring the committee any closer to an agreement.”

 For the past three years, the United States and dozens of allies have accused North Korea of breaching the fuel cap through illicit imports and called for an immediate halt to all deliveries.
 However, Russia and China repeatedly prevented the sanctions committee from issuing such a statement.